Wu Chinese: Tones

 Wu varieties typically have 7–8 tonemes, though varieties may have as many as 12 tones or as few as 5.
 Many merge the historical light rising category (陽上) with the light departing (陽去).
 The reflexes of the checked tone categories (入聲) may be complex.
-Jinhuanese irregularly merge it with other tone categories, while Wenzhounese has lengthened tone contours rather than the typological norm of short, contourless tones.
+Jinhuanese irregularly merges it with other tone categories, while Wenzhounese has lengthened tone contours rather than the typological norm of short, contourless tones.

 Tone sandhi in Sinitic languages can occur for phonological, syntactic, or morphological reasons, but most varieties use it only to a limited extent.
 This stands in stark contrast with Wu, in which all three can trigger tone sandhi.
 Examples of situations that can trigger unique tone sandhi chains include (but are not limited to):